carteradamski/Election-Voting-Analsysis/README.md

 - candidate: The name of the presidential candidate.
-The data includes results for Donald Trump, Joe Biden, Jo Jorgensen, and write-in votes.
+The data includes results for Donald Trump, Joe Biden, etc.
 - party: The political party of the candidate (REP, DEM, LIB, WRI).
 - total_votes: The total number of votes received by the candidate in that county.
 - won: A boolean value indicating whether the candidate won the popular vote in that specific county (TRUE/FALSE).